Structure of the free interfaces near triple junction singularities in harmonic maps and optimal partition problems: Introduction

 is the nodal set of a local minimizer $u=(u_1,\dots,u_N)$ of the energy

 then $\mathcal F(u)$ can be decomposed into regular and singular parts according to the values of the Almgren's frequency $\gamma(u,x)$ (see \Cref{sub:intro-almgren}) as follows:

 By \cite{GS, Sun, CL2008}, in every dimension $d\ge 2$, the regular part $\mathrm{Reg}(u)$ is a smooth $(d-1)$-dimensional manifold, while the structure of the singular set was studied in \cite{GS,Sun} and \cite{Alper,Dees}, where it was shown that $\mathrm{Sing}(u)$ has Hausdorff dimension $d-2$ (\cite{GS,Sun}) and is $(d-2)$-rectifiable (\cite{Alper,Dees}).
 In dimension $d=2$, Conti, Terracini and Verzini showed in \cite{CTV2003} that the singular set is discrete and gave a complete description of the nodal set $\mathcal F(u)$ around any singular point (see also the recent paper \cite{spadaro-generic} for the case of generic solutions).
+We also refer to the recent papers \cite{ST_partially_1,ST_partially_2} for the case of partially segregated energy-minimizing maps with values in a singular space.

 In this paper we study the regularity of the lowest stratum of $\mathrm{Sing}(u)$, that is

 and the structure of the entire free interface $\mathcal F(u)$ around singular points in $\mathcal{F}_{\sfrac32}(u)$ in any dimension $d\ge 2$.
 Our main result is the following: